phoebe-project/phoebe2/README.md

     >>> import phoebe
     >>>

-To understand how to use PHOEBE, please consult the [tutorials, scripts and manuals](http://phoebe-project.org/docs/2.1/) hosted on the PHOEBE webpage.
+To understand how to use PHOEBE, please consult the [tutorials, scripts and manuals](http://phoebe-project.org/docs/2.2/) hosted on the PHOEBE webpage.

 CHANGELOG
 ----------

+### 2.2.0 - extinction feature release
+* Add support for interstellar extinction/reddening.
+* Support for Python 3.6+ in addition to Python 2.7+.
+* Overhaul of limb-darkening with new ld_mode and ld_coeffs_source parameters.
+* Overhaul of passband luminosity and flux scaling with new pblum_mode parameter, including support for maintaining color relations between multiple passbands.
+* Ability to provide third light in either flux or percentage units, via the new l3_mode and l3_frac parameters.
+* Support for computing a model at different times than the observations, via the new compute_times or computes_phases parameter.
+* Transition from pickled to FITS passband files, with automatic detection for available updates.
+The tables can now also be accessed via tables.phoebe-project.org.
+* DISABLED support for beaming/boosting.
+* Allow flipping Kepler's thrid law constraint to solve for q.
+* Require overwrite=True during add_* or run_* methods that would result in overwriting an existing label.
+* Constraint for logg.
+* Account for time-dependence (dpdt/dperdt) in t0 constraints.

 ### 2.1.17 - ignore fits passbands hotfix